Mosescodesdny/Android-Basics-With-Compose/README.md

 # Android-Basics-With-Compose
-A repository containing practise projects from "Android Basics With Compose" course provided by developer.android.com.
+A repository containing practise projects from the course - "Android Basics With Compose" provided by developer.android.com.